sheerun/sublime-wombat-theme/README.md

 * Highly customizable thanks to [Phoenix Theme](http://netatoo.github.io/phoenix-theme/) and [Soda Theme](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation).
 * Supports high resolution Retina displays.
 * Any italic fonts are disabled.
 Everything's straight.
-* A bit darker background.
-I find it more easthetic and easier to read.
+* Two more theme variations.
+One with darker background and one like Nexus Theme.

 It also sets few default options I find useful (you can always change them):